 11.)
 Poble Espanyol

 This is an architectural museum and is located a mere stone’s throw away from the Magic Fountain of Montjuïc.
-This museum is perhaps one of the most interesting places you’ll get to visit in Barcelona as you walk through 117 buildings from the 15 autonomous regions of Spain.
+This museum is perhaps one of the most interesting places to visit in Barcelona as you walk through 117 buildings from the 15 autonomous regions of Spain.
 It’s the best kind of history lesson available.

 12.)
 Parc del Laberint d’Horta